 Some of UMBC’s students’ most life-changing moments occur beyond UMBC’s main campus in countries around the world.
 UMBC offers a wealth of opportunities to learn and serve abroad, and most students can even use their federal financial aid, institutional aid and scholarships, or state scholarships to fund study across the globe.

-UMBC’s professors are dedicated and smart—but it goes far beyond credentials.
-Students of all types will find a professor at UMBC to challenge and inspire them here.
+UMBC’s professors are dedicated and smart—but their value goes far beyond their credentials.
+Students of all types truly connect with UMBC professors who both challenge and inspire them.

-UMBC excels in connecting faculty who are doing outstanding research and creative work with students at both the graduate and undergraduate levels.
+UMBC excels in bringing students in touch with faculty who are doing outstanding research and creative work.

-Nearly 4,000 students call UMBC’s friendly and energetic campus home.
-Students enjoy direct access to faculty, facilities, campus activities, and other services, including a shuttle to downtown Baltimore.
-UMBC offers more than 200 student organizations, from kinetic sculpture to a cappella, to groups centered on social, cultural, and academic interests.
+UMBC has a friendly and energetic campus for students to explore.
+Students enjoy living with direct access to the faculty, facilities, activities, and other services on campus, including a shuttle to downtown Baltimore.
+UMBC offers more than 250 student organizations, ranging from kinetic sculpture and a cappella to groups that are centered on social, cultural, and academic interests.

 Opportunities abound for students to get involved on and off campus, from department forums and speakers to arts and culture performances, volunteer outings, celebrations of student research, and pick-up games on the Quad.